First-order phase transitions and cosmic evolution: thermodynamic approach to generalized holographic dark energy: Isotherms, critical points, and phase transition

 Eliminating $T_{A}$ from these conditions leads to a quadratic equation for $y=v_{c}^{2}$:

-with $A:=\tfrac{1}{4\pi}-6\beta_{1}$, whose positive solution gives $v_{c}=\sqrt{y}$.
+with $A:=1/(4\pi)-6\beta_{1}$, whose positive solution gives $v_{c}=\sqrt{y}$.
 The corresponding critical temperature and pressure follow as

-As will be detailed in the next section, the model parameters are constrained to specific values to produce viable physical solutions, such as a positive critical volume and a real positive Hubble parameter.
-These constraints result in a critical temperature that satisfies $T_{c}>0$.
-For consistency, these same parameter values are used to generate the corresponding plots for the $P-v$ diagram and the Gibbs free energy shown below.
+As will be explained in the next section, to guarantee physically viable solutions, the model parameters are strictly constrained, including a positive critical volume and a real, positive Hubble parameter.
+These constraints naturally result in a positive critical temperature ($T_{c}>0$).
+To maintain physical consistency, this same valid parameter set is used to generate the diagram $P\text{-}v$ and the Gibbs free energy plots presented below.